filamentphp/filament/packages/forms/docs/03-fields/13-builder.md

 ## Previewing blocks

-If you prefer to render block previews in the builder instead of the block's form, you can use `blockPreviews()`.
-This will render the block's `->view()` instead of the form.
-Block data will be available in the preview as it's corresponding variable name.
+If you prefer to render read-only previews in the builder instead of the blocks' forms, you can use the `blockPreviews()` method.
+This will render each block's `preview()` instead of the form.
+Block data will be passed to the preview Blade view in a variable with the same name:

 ```php
 use Filament\Forms\Components\Builder;